 Yes, it’s true!
 Paris is one of the most beautiful cities in the world.
 And maybe that’s why the French practice the art of wandering in the streets of Paris just to admire the beauty of the city.
 As a Parisian, I love walking in the streets of Paris with nowhere to go, but just to stop for a sunrise in the morning or sunset at night and sometimes to take a photo of it.
 Also, Parisians love to have their coffee en terrasse in the morning to watch people.
 It’s a real satisfaction to watch the world waking up and to see people being in a hurry while being sitting down and enjoying a coffee.

 The French lifestyle is just about enjoying the beauty of the moment.
 For the French, it’s important to slow down.
 And remember that if something doesn’t get done, the world will not fall off its axis.
 There is no rush for anything, and as it’s well said in Emily in Paris there is a verb in French for that: flâner.
-For more, you can read my previous article on how to live like the French wherever you are.
+For more, you can read my previous article on how to live the French lifestyle.

 10. Pas Possible Is The French Motto